 We bought all of the best rigid and inflatable stand up paddleboards and put them through a rigorous series of side-by-side tests to rank their performance.
 We spent hours and hours testing, paddling each board on both calm and rough water.
 We conducted time trials and maneuvered through a slalom course.
 We also tested the how easy it was to move and transport the boards, as well as their durability and stability.
 The following sections detail our testing process in each of our five rating metrics.
-For more information on the performance of individual products, take a look at our comprehensive review here, or check out our buying advice article for more background information on these products in general and how to pick the best fit for your needs.

 Our first metric — Glide Performance — made up 30 percent of the total score.
 The first test involved counting how many paddle strokes it took to cover a preset distance on flat water with each board.
 We tested this in a small, protected lake on a calm, clear day.